 Performance and Creative Opportunities

 The Dance Program produces numerous concerts annually, providing ample opportunities for graduate students to perform, collaborate, and create new works.
 On-campus opportunities include Alabama Repertory Dance Theatre (ARDT), Dance Alabama!
-(DA!), Dance Collection (DC), Dance Alabama Film Festival (DAFF), musical theatre and theatre productions.
+(DA!), Dance Alabama Film Festival (DAFF), musical theatre and theatre productions.

 The program additionally supports community performances, and applications to present work at the Edinburgh Festival Fringe, the Alabama Dance Festival, and the American College Dance Association annual conferences.
 Students are also encouraged to submit their work to other national and international adjudicated festivals and conferences.

-The culmination of graduate study is the MFA Final Project.
-The Final Project is based on creative work: a choreographic/creative project usually presented in a concert, followed by a paper and an oral defense of the project and paper.
+The culmination of graduate study is the MFA Capstone Project.
+The Capstone Project is based on a choreographic/creative project usually presented in a concert, with an accompanying paper, and an oral defense of the project and paper.

-Creative work can take any number of forms from proscenium performance, to site-specific or interdisciplinary work, etc. By the third semester of the degree program, a written proposal for the creative project must be presented to the graduate dance faculty.
+Creative work can take any number of forms from proscenium performance, to site-specific or interdisciplinary work, etc. At the beginning of the third semester of the degree program, a written proposal for the Capstone project must be presented to the graduate dance faculty.
 The proposal will include information on the purpose of the project, how it will contribute to personal artistic/educational growth, a timeline for activities, resources to be used, and a preliminary literature review on the topic.

 The faculty will evaluate the feasibility and innovation of the proposal as well as how the project will further the field of dance.
 Faculty can either approve the project as proposed or suggest revisions.
 Students will receive considered advice from faculty, but the responsibility of articulating an idea and completing the proposed work in a fashion acceptable to the faculty rests with the student.